8 fun games to play in the dark

 "The valuable role that adults can play in helping children become children is by fostering these kinds of settings where they really can play freely," says Dr. Peter Gray, a research professor in the Department of Psychology at Boston College and the author of "Free to Learn."
 "A setting where there is an adult there that can protect them from serious dangers and who maybe can teach them some games but they're not required to play."

-Try these games to play in the dark and see what new ones your kids come up with armed with their imaginations, flashlights and glow sticks!
+Try these games and activities to play in the dark, and see what new ones your kids come up with armed with their imaginations, flashlights and glow sticks!

 Set up a glow stick on its end by securing it in a mound of clay on the floor.
 Take turns tossing glow bracelets, trying to loop them around the glow stick.